-The Mass General Rheumatology Fellowship Program is designed for individuals interested in careers in academic medicine as physician-scientists or physician educators.
+The Massachusetts General Hospital Rheumatology Fellowship Program is designed for individuals interested in careers in academic medicine as physician-scientists or physician-educators.
 Mass General is an extraordinary environment as the patient population is diverse, the spectrum of disease remarkable, and the richness of the Mass General physicians, fellows and residents internationally recognized.
 In addition to Rheumatology faculty, leading doctors from the Allergy and Clinical Immunology Unit and the Mass General Departments of Orthopaedics, Neurology, Pediatrics, Pathology and Radiology also participate in the training program.
 As a fellow of Harvard Medical School, trainees benefit from the extensive teaching activities and resources available at Harvard.

-In 2000 Dr.Andrew Luster was appointed the Chief of a new Division of Rheumatology, Allergy and Immunology (DRAI) at Mass General.
-This new Division includes the former Allergy and Clinical Immunology Unit and the former Arthritis Unit.
-The impetus for this new initiative was to develop a Division within the Department of Medicine that would focus on the immunological and inflammatory basis of human disease.
+In 2000, Andrew Luster, MD, was appointed the chief of a new Division of Rheumatology, Allergy and Immunology (DRAI) at Mass General.
+This new division includes the former Allergy and Clinical Immunology Unit and the former Arthritis Unit.
+The impetus for this new initiative was to develop a division within the Department of Medicine that would focus on the immunological and inflammatory basis of human disease.
 To accomplish this goal, the Center for Immunology and Inflammatory Diseases (CIID) was established as part of the DRAI to serve as the basic and clinical science foundation for the clinical departments of Rheumatology, Allergy and Clinical Immunology.
-Dr. Luster, the Division Chief, is also the Director of an expanded NIH sponsored training program in Rheumatology Research at Mass General.
+Dr. Luster, the division chief, is also the director of an expanded NIH sponsored training program in Rheumatology Research at Mass General.

 Two years of fellowship (one clinical and one research year) are required for Board certification, and fellows may take the Board certification examination after two years of fellowship.
 However, the NIH-sponsored training program requires a 3-year fellowship with two years of research training (a second and third year of fellowship).
 In addition to the first clinical year, it is expected that fellows will spend at least two additional years in clinical or laboratory research to develop their scientific skills.